gromacs/gromacs/docs/user-guide/environment-variables.rst

         Defaults to 1, which prints frame count e.g. when reading trajectory files.
 Set to 0 for quiet operation.

+``GMX_ENABLE_GPU_TIMING``
+        Enables GPU timings in the log file for CUDA.
+Note that CUDA timings are incorrect with multiple streams, as happens with domain decomposition or with both non-bondeds and PME on the GPU (this is also the main reason why they are not turned on by default).

+``GMX_DISABLE_GPU_TIMING``
+        Disables GPU timings in the log file for OpenCL.

 Debugging
 ---------
 ``GMX_PRINT_DEBUG_LINES``